 If the Globally Uniform FASS Test is rolled out on a commercial basis, Japanese firms will be able to obtain effective and objective information for assessing practical skills of the staff that local qualification systems may not be intended to cover, and utilize that information for the purposes of recruitment, training and deployment of the workforce.
 Furthermore, as this test can work as a common measure to compare the mastery level of the practical skills of the staff throughout the world, it will greatly facilitate human resource management of the firms on a global basis.
-As JACFO acknowledges the growing demand for conducting the research study of similar nature in other regions that many Japanese firms operate including other Asian countries and regions such as Singapore, Thailand, Malaysia, India and Honk Kong as well as Americas and Europe, it is committed to expanding the area for the research study on an ongoing basis to help Japanese firms enhance their capabilities to manage their global workforce.
+As JACFO acknowledges the growing demand for conducting the research study of similar nature in other regions that many Japanese firms operate including other Asian countries and regions, as well as Americas and Europe, it is committed to expanding the area for the research study on an ongoing basis to help Japanese firms enhance their capabilities to manage their global workforce.